schnusch/bdinfo/README.md

                              undefined languages
   -x, --remux=LANGUAGES      extract streams of given or undefined languages
                              with ffmpeg
-  -h, --help     display this help and exit
-  -v, --version  output version information and exit
+  -h, --help                 display this help and exit -v, --version              output version information and exit
 ```
+Where `INPUT` is the directory which contains the `BDMV` directory.

 ## Known Issues